-RD&E expenses increased during the first quarter of fiscal 2018 compared to the same period in the prior year, primarily due to additional headcount and increased R&D program spending in Semiconductor Systems and Display and Adjacent Market segments.
+RD&E expenses increased during the second quarter and first six months of fiscal 2018 compared to the same periods in the prior year primarily due to additional headcount and increased research and development program spending in Semiconductor Systems and Display and Adjacent Market segments.
 This increase reflects Applied's ongoing investment in product development initiatives, consistent with the Company's strategy.

-RD&E expenses during the three months ended January 28, 2018 and January 29, 2017 included \$24 million and \$20 million of share-based compensation expense, respectively.
+RD&E expenses during the three months ended April 29, 2018 and April 30, 2017 included \$24 million and \$21 million of share-based compensation expense, respectively.
+RD&E expenses during the six months ended April 29, 2018 and April 30, 2017 included \$48 million and \$41 million of share-based compensation expense, respectively.